BackstagecrewIS/milkman/README.md

 [GitHub:](https://github.com/) is used to store the projects code after being pushed from Git.

+[Photoshop](https://www.adobe.com/uk/products/photoshop.html) was used to edit images for the site

 ## Image Credits

 Hero Image created using Photoshop and an image from Pexels [Photo by Klaus Hollederer:]( https://www.pexels.com/photo/brown-and-white-cow-54550/)

 All product images sourced from [Pexels]( https://www.pexels.com/)

+Sample product information sourced from [Asda](https://groceries.asda.com/)

 [Back to Index](#table-of-contents)